kushi-bombu/streamlit-blog/posts/post4.md

-# 🎯 Building My First Mini Project
+### 🚀 Building My First Mini Project

-Hey friends! 🌈
+When I first started learning Python, I always dreamt of building something of my own.

-After learning the basics of Python, I finally started building my *first mini project* using *Streamlit* 🚀
+After learning some basics, I finally gave it a try — my *first mini project*.
+It was exciting, confusing, and scary at the same time 😅

 ---

-### 🧩 What I Built:
+### 💡 What I Built

-A simple coding blog website 💻
-Where I can post my beginner-friendly tutorials and updates!
+I decided to build a *Simple Calculator using Python* that could:
+- Add
+- Subtract
+- Multiply
+- Divide

+It may sound small, but for me it was a big achievement.
+Here’s a quick sample of what I did:

+python
+def add(a, b):
+    return a + b

+print("Sum:", add(5, 3))

 ---

-### 🔧 Tools Used:
+### 🛠️ Tools I Used

-- Python
+- Python (of course 😎)
-- Streamlit
-- Markdown
-- GitHub for storing files
+- VS Code (my favourite editor)
+- Basic logic + if-else statements

 ---

-### ❤️ My Feeling:
+### 🧠 My Feeling
-I feel proud of how far I’ve come.
-I used to be scared of coding — now I'm creating projects on my own ✨

----

-This is just the beginning...
-More learning, more fun ahead! 🌟
-Thanks for reading till here! 🫶
+At first, I was nervous:
+“What if it doesn’t work?”
+But when I saw the output running smoothly... abbaaaa!
+That feeling was 💯

+I realised something important:
+> You don’t need to be perfect.
+You just need to *start*.

+This was my first small step into the world of real coding.
+More to come... 🌱🔥